JuhuaZhang/Unreal-Level-Design/README.md

 The third part looks like the place in *Sekiro: Shadows Die Twice* where *Sekiro* met *Juzou the Drunkard*, I did not kill him from the front, instead, I went behind it and defeated it.
 So in my part3, I placed some obstacles and player can use it to kill the boss from behind.

+Below are the demo video and the detail of the project.

+<video src="DemoVideo.mp4" width="600px" controls="controls"></video>

 ---

 #### Part 1: Update Your Character